Understanding the TikTok Algorithm in 2026

 Creating effective campaigns

 Allowing influencers to maintain their authentic voice ensures that their content remains genuine and resonates with their audience.
-After all, these creators have grown their following through their content and deeply understand their niches.
+After all, these creators have grown their following themselves.

 Measuring success